wenxpan/word-puzzle/README.md

 ![Word Puzzle Screenshot](docs/Cover.png)

+## Installation

 ### System Requirements

 The program should be able to run on cross platforms including Windows, Linux and MacOs.
-Note that the program is developed in MacOs environment.

 Python 3.10 or higher is needed to run the program.